-Plant and equipment valued at less than \$1,000 are not capitalised and are expended to profit or loss in the year of acquisition.
+Plant and equipment valued at less than \$1,000 are not capitalised and are expended to statement of income and expenditure in the year of acquisition.

 3.4 Intangible Assets

 Intangible assets that are acquired by the Foundation and have finite useful lives are measured at cost less accumulated amortisation and accumulated impairment losses.